NavyaG-lab/Tech-writer/itaipu/deploying_new_dag.md

 ## Conclusion

 If everything went well, you can rest and wait for the nightly run, which starts at 00:00:00 UTC.
-You can check the message from Aurotira on the Slack channel **#guild-data-eng**.
+You can check the message from Aurora on the [#etl-updates](https://nubank.slack.com/messages/CCYJHJHR9/) channel.